 It might seem utopian to think that we are capable of doing something to alleviate the suffering of humanity.
 However, we know that it is Jesus who bears the burden of human pain.
 The wounds in his side, on his hands, and on his feet are reminders of the wounds of the world.
 And Jesus has told us: “Whatever you did for one of these, you did for me.”

 Identification with Jesus opens us to others' needs.
 At the same time, contact with those in need leads us to Jesus.
-For this reason, St. Josemaría wrote: “A friend of ours used to say: ‘The poor are my best spiritual book and the main motive of my prayers.
+As St. Josemaría wrote: “A friend of ours used to say: ‘The poor are my best spiritual book and the main motive of my prayers.
 It pains me to see them, and in each one of them, Christ.
 And because it hurts, I realise I love him and love them.’”

 Jesus had a predilection for the poor and suffering, but he also wanted to suffer need and to be a victim himself.
-In the suffering, we glimpse Jesus who speaks to us, as Pope Francis reminded us: “The poor, always and everywhere, evangelise us, because they enable us to discover in new ways the true face of the Father.”
+In those who are suffering, we glimpse Jesus who speaks to us, as Pope Francis reminded us: “The poor, always and everywhere, evangelise us, because they enable us to discover in new ways the true face of the Father.”
 From the time of the early Church, it has been understood that the Gospel message is based on concern for the poor and that it is a recognizable sign of Christian identity and an element in its credibility.

 The professional dimension

-For those who wish to follow Christ, all work is an opportunity to serve others, especially the most in need.
+For those who wish to follow Christ, all work is an opportunity to serve others, especially those most in need.
 There are professions in which this social impact is more immediate or evident, as in your case, working in organisations focused on improving the living conditions of disadvantaged people or groups.
 But this dimension of service is not just for some; it must be present in any honest work.

 From the time when St. Josemaría began to spread his message, he used to say that, to sanctify the world, it was not necessary to change one’s place, profession, or environment.
 It is a matter of changing oneself, whatever the place.